jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 48J Decision-making responsibilities of governing body
-(1) The governing body is responsible and democratically accountable for— (a) the decision making of the unitary authority in relation to any regulatory responsibility, duty, or power conferred on, or applying to, the unitary authority under this Act or any other enactment (for example, the responsibilities, duties, or powers conferred on, or applying to, a local authority under the Natural and Built Environment Act 2023, the Health Act 1956, the Building Act 2004, and the Civil Defence Emergency Management Act 2002); and
+(1) The governing body is responsible and democratically accountable for— (a) the decision making of the unitary authority in relation to any regulatory responsibility, duty, or power conferred on, or applying to, the unitary authority under this Act or any other enactment (for example, the responsibilities, duties, or powers conferred on, or applying to, a local authority under the Resource Management Act 1991, the Health Act 1956, the Building Act 2004, and the Civil Defence Emergency Management Act 2002); and
   (b) the decision making of the unitary authority in relation to—
     (i) transport networks and infrastructure; and
     (ii) any non-regulatory activities of the unitary authority that are allocated to the governing body in accordance with section 48L; and